 Impulse responses are estimates from equation (12) $Y_T = \alpha + B(L)Y{T-1} + s_1Y_T^{2Y} + \tilde{u}T$ obtained via the Canova and Ferroni (2022) Bayesian VAR toolbox with 68 percent error bands, 20,000 draws, and 8 lags.
 The sample of monetary shock series is from January 1995 to December 2019 while the sample of economic data is from January 1973 to February 2020.
-BRW method / NS data is a Fama-MacBeth regression of the NS data, the instrument set {MP1, MP2, ED2, ED3, ED4} which is the 30-minute change in these futures around an FOMC announcement.
-NS method/BRW data is the first principal component of the BRW data, the daily change in one- to 30-year constant maturity Treasury yields.
+NS data/BRW method is a Fama-MacBeth regression of the NS data, the instrument set {MP1, MP2, ED2/SF3, ED3/SF4, ED4/SF5} which is the 30-minute change in these futures around an FOMC announcement.
+BRW data/NS method is the first principal component of the BRW data, the daily change in one- to 30-year constant maturity Treasury yields.
 IP is the industrial production index, CPI is the consumer price index, excess bond premium is from Gilchrist and Zakrajšek (2012), and the two-year Treasury is the end of the month daily change in the zero-coupon yield.
-All sources of series are detailed in Appendix D fect VAR estimates, the effects of these differences range from quantitatively small when comparing the four main shock series studied to qualitatively large when examining combinations of data and methodology.
-An econometrician must proceed cautiously as inference is not robust to all modern constructions of monetary policy innovations.
+All sources of series are detailed in Appendix D.

+changed shock series often estimate opposite-signed responses.
+Interchanging data and methods in this circumstance will drastically change the inference.
+Together, these findings suggest that even though differences in monetary shock series can affect VAR estimates, the effects of these differences range from quantitatively small when comparing the four main shock series studied to qualitatively large when examining combinations of data and methods.
+An econometrician must proceed cautiously as inference is not robust to all modern constructions of monetary policy shock series.
+Appendix table (3) displays the first-stage F-statistics.